ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 JWTs can be signed using a range of different algorithms, but can also be left unsecured.
 In this case, the JWT `alg` parameter is set to `none`, meaning the backend will not perform signature verification.

 Due to the obvious dangers of this, secure servers usually reject tokens with no signature.
-But attacker might still has a chance to bypass weak filters ( string parsing ) , using classic obfuscation techniques, such as mixed capitalization or unexpected encoding. (`NonE`, `nONE`... )
+However, the attacker might still have a chance to bypass weak filters ( string parsing ), using classic obfuscation techniques, such as mixed capitalization or unexpected encoding. (`NonE`, `nONE`... )

 #### Example